nathanfaucett/js-messenger_worker_adapter/README.md

-MessengerWorkerAdaptor
+MessengerWorkerAdapter
 =======

-MessengerWorkerAdaptor for the browser and node.js
+MessengerWorkerAdapter for the browser and node.js